-- Academic scholarship applicants for the 2023 school year must sit the scholarship examination administered by Academic Assessment Services at Ipswich Girls’ Grammar School to be held in early 2022.
+- Academic scholarship applicants for the 2023 school year must sit the scholarship examination administered by Academic Assessment Services at Ipswich Girls’ Grammar School to be held on Saturday 26 March 2022.

 - For applicants residing outside the Brisbane and Ipswich metropolitan areas, it may be possible to complete the Scholarship Examination locally under strict supervision.
 There is an additional fee for this service.

 - Applicants will be shortlisted for an interview with the Dean of Studies based on the results of the scholarship examination and recent academic reports.